vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 preserved markers, and coordinated loop stopping.
 No test code was added.
 The full build is warning-free and all 20 CTest targets pass.

+## Simplify retained MIDI oscillator state

+Future-note LFO delay is now an ordinary value.
+Before the first delay update, both current and future delay are zero; every subsequent update already sets the future value.
+There was no distinct absent state to preserve at note restart.
+One `canSampleImmediately()` predicate now serves the command-restart, note-vibrato, and note-tremolo paths.

+Oscillators also borrow their waveform from the immutable lowered performance instead of copying its optional sample table on every configuration event.
+That performance outlives all per-track rendering state, and configuration only receives its retained events.
+This removes repeated waveform allocation without changing the public performance model.
+Net production reduction is three lines; no test code is added.

+A temporary comparison produces identical MIDI bytes and diagnostic counts in 3,072 scenarios across both modulation policies, waveform/sample tables, restart modes, inactive oscillators, current/future delay changes, physical and tick delays, and note extensions.
+Both renderer versions run under AddressSanitizer and UBSan; the harness is not committed.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,